UK-Generations-Study/Schema_and_Derivation_Utils/README.md

 - Each pseudo-anon schema keeps a reference back to the raw schema (via $defs), so you can trace where fields came from.

 ## 9.2.
 How schemas are used in the ETL

+This section will be most helpful for data managers and developers.

 **9.2.a.
 Load schema**